 The thing is people comment on such status hoping to have some shinning but eventually, they end up blocking that number.

-Whenever I see such status, I feel pity for those who comment and for the person who started it.
+Whenever I see such a Linkedin mistake status, I feel pity for those who comment and for the person who started it.
 It’s because, after that, he/she is never going to meet any professional.

 Personally, I never trust such people who just try to get more reach to their status.
 These are the cheesy stunts professionals hate the most.

 Having a profile pic isn’t the only thing that makes you look like a pro, the cover image should also reflect what you’re good at.

 I have seen thousands of LinkedIn profile mistakes and there are only a few people who know the value of having a better header image.
 Some people are showing their gaming love whereas others are using Angeline Jolie’s pic.